Trance and dental

 Emerson was ostracized at Harvard until the 1860s, but then became “our famous son,” and now there is an Emerson Hall with an Emerson statue.
 (This “prophet without honor in his own country” tale reminds me of John Steinbeck being hated, then revered and enstatued, in my home town of Salinas, California.)

-In “Over-Soul,” Emerson said the soul of a man is the soul of the whole.
+In “The Over-Soul,” Emerson said the soul of a man is the soul of the whole.
+In “History,” he said one’s own experience could provide both the means and a reason for knowing the past; “there is one mind common to all individual men.”
 Many other essays were delivered on the Lyceum lecture circuits of the day.
 (He spoke with a clenched fist, kind of a trademark like Bill Clinton’s protruding thumb.)
-He wrote the fine “Concord Hymn” on the occasion of raising of an obelisk (a “shaft”) commemorating the “rude bridge that arched the floor” and that heard “the [1775] shot heard round the world.”
+He wrote the fine “Concord Hymn” on the occasion of raising of an obelisk (a “shaft”) commemorating the “rude bridge that arched the flood” and that bore witness to “the [1775] shot heard round the world.”

 Henry David Thoreau (1817-1862)

 In 1847 Thoreau built a cabin on Emerson’s newly acquired property on Walden Pond just south of Concord.
-The shack was completed July 4 (out-of-pocket cost, $28.12 ½) and he stayed there until 1849.
+The shack was completed July 4 (out-of-pocket cost, $28.12 ½; I love that ½ ) and he stayed there until 1849.
 The 1854 book was read during the century of its writing as a nature guide.
 In our time it has been called “a satire on contemporary civilization,” “a spiritual autobiography,” “as much a religious document as any scripture.”
 Contrary to later impressions, the pond was rather built up at the time; a noisy railroad track was nearby and Thoreau hosted many visitors and endured industrial ice harvesting.
 Don Henley of the Eagles has helped to preserve much of the surroundings from modern encroachments.

 Thoreau pities his conventional neighbors who toil their lives away—“why should they begin digging their graves as soon as they are born?”
 “It is hard to have a Southern overseer; it is worse to have a Northern one; but worst of all is when you are the slave-driver of yourself.”
 “The mass of men lead lives of quiet desperation.”
 At age 30 “I have yet to hear the first syllable of valuable or even earnest advice from my seniors.”
 “When the farmer has got his house [from the bank], it be the house that has got him.”